 Top Tip: Getting a bottle with a wide opening is very nice to have.
 If you're in the USA, Gatorade bottles work perfectly here.

 Great question.
-Female urination devices (aka a ‘SheWee’) works perfectly in conjunction with a plastic bottle.
-One look at this funnel and you won’t need this post to explain you how to use it.
+Female urination devices (aka a ‘SheWee’) work perfectly with a plastic bottle.
+One look at this funnel, and you won’t need this post to explain how to use it.

-In Yuko’s opinion, this funnel is one of the key van life essentials for women.
+Yuko believes this funnel is one of the vital van life essentials for women.

 “But what about going #2?
 Surely you don’t poop in your bottles as well!”